Authored by the expert who managed and guided the team behind the Ghana Property Pack

 What annual property taxes should I expect in Accra in 2026?

-Property rates in Accra typically represent a very small percentage of property value, often well under 1%, making them much lower than property taxes in many Western countries.
+Property rates in Accra are generally a small fraction of the property's value, often well under 1%, which makes them much less burdensome than property taxes in many Western countries.

 You can find the list of all property taxes, costs and fees when buying in Accra here.